srvk/how2-dataset/docs/icml2019-challenge.md

 The workshop will be held on June 14/15th.
 Stay tuned for more information and updates!

 ### Updates
+Coming soon!

 ### Important Dates (Tentative)
-Please note these dates are tentative and may be changed.
-Refer to this website for more information.
+*Please note these dates are tentative and may be changed.
+Refer to this website for more information.*
 Deadline for paper submission: ~May 15th
 Author Notification: ~May 22nd
 Workshop: June 14th/15th